Table of Contents

 How does it compare to Google Calendar?

-CalChat is more focused on adding events via messaging, while Google Calendar is a full-featured scheduling tool.
-If you want quick event entry, CalChat might be better; for comprehensive management, Google wins.
+CalChat is focused on adding events through messaging.
+Google Calendar is a full calendar platform with much broader scheduling and management features.
+If your main pain is quick event entry, CalChat may feel faster.
+If you want comprehensive management, Google wins.

 Can I get a refund?